arnoldt100/anansi/documentation/source/Classes/AnansiMolecularDynamics.cpp.rst

 .. member:: COMMANDLINE::CommandLineArguments AnansiMolecularDynamics::commandLineArguments_

+    Stores the command line arguments.

 .. member:: ANANSI::SimulationParameters AnansiMolecularDynamics::simulationParameters_

+    Store the simulation control parameters of the control file.

 .. member:: std::unique_ptr<COMMUNICATOR::Communicator> AnansiMolecularDynamics::MpiWorldCommunicator_

+    The default world mpi communicator.
+This is the first communicator that is initialized in the sumlation.
+All other commnicators are created from this communicator.

 .. member:: std::unique_ptr<ANANSI::MPIEnvironment> AnansiMolecularDynamics::MpiEnvironment_

+    Represents the MPI runtime enviroment.

 .. member:: std::unique_ptr<ANANSI::TaskGroup> AnansiMolecularDynamics::worldTaskGroup_

     This task group is the first task group that is instantiated.

 .. member:: std::unique_ptr<ANANSI::AnansiMDState> AnansiMolecularDynamics::mdState_

+    Stores the current internal state of the object.

 .. member:: std::shared_ptr<ANANSI::SimulationState> AnansiMolecularDynamics::mdNullSimulationState_